Think you have to work at a crazy cool digital media agency or leading technology startup to create a fantastic industry video? Think again!

 Look at these videos as informative resources about your industry.
 What’s a common misconception about the industry you work in?
 Is there something very difficult to understand about it that you could simplify?
 Are there common questions you get asked often that you could answer for an interested audience?

-Take a look at this example from philanthropic network Council on Foundations, which showed industry leaders answering a question related to their industry: how can philanthropy help communities?
+Take a look at this example from the philanthropic network Council on Foundations, which showed industry leaders answering a question related to their industry: how can philanthropy help communities?

 Not only is this filmed at an industry event, but it addresses a very relevant topic those interested in the work being done by the Council on Foundations would want to know.

 Industry videos shouldn’t be heavily branded since their primary aim is to educate the audience.
 That essentially means you should use industry videos at the top of the funnel, when you’re trying to reach a broad audience that isn’t necessarily ready to convert.